 5. Using Chart Elements, Chart Styles and Chart Filters

-In this video lecture:
+In this method:

 You will work with the three icons that appear on the top-right corner when you select a chart.
 They are